GluuFederation/docs-ce-prod/3.1.2/source/operation/backup.md

 ## Tarball Method
 Tarball the entire Gluu Server CE `chroot` folder using the `tar` command:

-1. Stop the server using below command: `# service gluu-server-3.1.2 stop`
+1. Stop the server: `# service gluu-server-3.1.2 stop`

-1. use tar command to take a backup: `# tar cvf gluu301-backup.tar /opt/gluu-server-3.1.2/`
+1. Use `tar` to take a backup: `# tar cvf gluu301-backup.tar /opt/gluu-server-3.1.2/`

 1. Start the server again: `# service gluu-server-3.1.2 start`